Train service

 |---|---|---|---|---|

-| Fast daytime route | London to Brussels by Eurostar, then ICE and long-distance trains via Germany to Wien Hbf | Around 12.5 to 13.5 hours on the fastest booking-engine results | Travellers who want to arrive the same evening | Long day, several connections, date-specific times |
+| Fast daytime route | Eurostar to Brussels, then ICE via Germany to Wien Hbf | Around 12.5 to 13.5 hours on the fastest combinations | Travellers who want to arrive the same evening | Long day, several connections, date-specific times |

-| Direct Nightjet from Brussels | Eurostar to Brussels, then ÖBB Nightjet from Brussels or Liège to Vienna | Overnight after the Eurostar leg | Travellers who want to sleep through the longest section | Runs only three times a week; sleeper space can sell out |
+| Direct Nightjet from Brussels | Eurostar to Brussels, then ÖBB Nightjet from Brussels or Liège to Vienna | Overnight; arrive next morning | Travellers who want to sleep through the longest section | Runs three times a week; sleeper space can sell out |

-The fastest daytime route runs from London to Brussels, then through Germany to Vienna.
+The fastest daytime route through Germany

 A typical fast pattern looks like this: